 In some cases you will need to take a driving exam.
 Review information about Driver Examinations to see if you need to take an exam.

 The MO Department of Revenue has a list and map of all office locations where you can obtain or renew your license.

 The locations within the city limits are listed below.
-All three of these locations are walk-in only (no appointments), but the downtown office uses a virtual lobby so you can wait outside until you are notified via text that it is your turn.
+All of these locations are walk-in only.
 Please call to confirm hours of operation.

 Central West End

 St. Louis, MO 63108-3287

 Fax: (314) 925-8320